scoriani/azuresqlbulkupsert/README.md

 2) Leverage bulk insert techniques, like using SqlBulkCopy class in ADO.NET, to upload the entire dataset to Azure SQL Database, and then execute all the INSERT/UPDATE (or MERGE) operation within a single batch, to mininize roundtrips and log writes and maximize throughput.
 This approach can reduce overall execution times from hours to minutes/seconds, even if the incoming dataset is made of millions of records.

+When using data integration services like Azure Data Factory, scenarios like #1 are usually provided out of the box, as described here: <https://docs.microsoft.com/en-us/azure/data-factory/connector-azure-sql-database#invoking-stored-procedure-for-sql-sink>

+Implementing instead something like described in #2 requires a bit of workaround, as it will depend more on specific scenario requirements that may vary on a customer by customer basis.

+An example on how to implement such a scenario is what is provided in this article from now on.